ted-spence-avalara/developer-dot/tests/testing-your-integration.md

 	</table>
 </div>
     <h4>Tax Compliance Edge Cases:</h4>
     <p>Sales tax calculation can create a number of different interesting edge cases.
-Make sure your connector's calculation agrees with a calculation on the Admin Console for the following use cases:</p>
+Make sure your connector's calculation agrees with a calculation on the AvaTax Website for the following use cases:</p>
     <ul class="normal">
         <li>An order with some taxable items (with no tax code, or a taxable tax code), some nontaxable items(using tax code NT, or another nontaxable code), and a shipping line (using tax code FR)
             <ul class="normal">